The Bloodhound Dog

 Ideal Living Space

-Surprisingly the Bloodhound can live in an apartment, providing he gets taken out and thoroughly exercised on a daily basis.
+Surprisingly the Bloodhound can live in an apartment, providing he gets taken out and thoroughly exercised on a daily basis, but it's not the ideal.

 The Bloodhound With Children?